 Cost of groceries in San Jose

-Grocery costs in San Jose are 21 percent higher than the national average, making them fairly costly.
-New arrivals can reduce their monthly grocery bills by buying in bulk, shopping at budget supermarkets and only purchasing produce that is in season.
+The cost of groceries in San Jose is quite high.
+New arrivals can reduce their monthly grocery bills by buying in bulk, shopping at budget supermarkets, and only purchasing produce that is in season.

 Newcomers who can stretch their budgets and are looking for a wider product selection can look at high-end grocery stores such as Whole Foods, Draeger's Market and Heartland.
 These stores typically sell organic and speciality goods at a premium.